Hodgson Pratt: Early life

 Born at Bath, Somerset on 10 January 1824, he was the eldest of five sons of Samuel Peace Pratt by his wife Susanna Martha Hodgson (d.
 1875).
 After education at Haileybury College (1844–6), he matriculated at London University in 1844.
 In 1847 he joined the East India Company's service at Calcutta.
 He became under-secretary to the government of Bengal, and inspector of public instruction there.

-While in India Pratt in 1851 helped to found the Vernacular Literature Society which published Bengali translations of English literature, and acted as secretary till 1856.
+While in India, Pratt in 1851 helped to found the Vernacular Literature Society, which published Bengali translations of English literature, and acted as secretary till 1856.
 He also started a school of industrial art.
-In 1857 Pratt was at home on leave and at contributed to The Economist on Indian matters.
+In 1857, Pratt was at home on leave and contributed to The Economist on Indian matters.
 He finally left India in 1861.

 Co-operator and advocate of arbitration

 Settling in England, Pratt became involved in the co-operative movement, in association with Vansittart Neale, Thomas Hughes, and George Jacob Holyoake.
 He met Henry Solly in 1864, and became a member of the council of the Working Men's Club and Institute Union founded by Solly in June 1862.
-For it he travelled up and down the country, and was its president from 1885 to 1902.
-With Solly he also started trade classes for workmen in St Martin's Lane in 1874.
+For it, he travelled up and down the country.
+It was its president from 1885 to 1902.
+With Solly, he also started trade classes for workmen in St Martin's Lane in 1874.
 That year he also chaired a conference on the ideas of Emma Paterson, in July.

 Pratt was a champion of international arbitration.
-On the outbreak of the Franco-Prussian War of 1870 he pleaded for the peaceful settlement of the dispute.
-Two years later he joined in an appeal for the release of Élisée Reclus who had taken part in the Paris Commune.
-In 1880 he joined William Phillips and others in founding the International Arbitration and Peace Association, becoming first chairman of the executive committee.
-Four years later (1 July 1884) he founded, and initially edited, the association's Journal (later Concord).
-On behalf of the association he travelled in Europe, and he took part in international peace congresses at Paris and elsewhere from 1889 onwards.
+On the outbreak of the Franco-Prussian War of 1870, he pleaded for the peaceful settlement of the dispute.
+Two years later, he joined in an appeal for the release of Élisée Reclus who had taken part in the Paris Commune.
+In 1880, he joined William Phillips and others in founding the International Arbitration and Peace Association, becoming first chairman of the executive committee.
+Four years later, on 1 July 1884, he founded, and initially edited, the association's Journal (later Concord).
+On behalf of the association, he travelled in Europe and took part in international peace congresses at Paris and elsewhere from 1889 onwards.